 This patient was brought to the operating room for excision of biopsy-confirmed DCIS in the medial left breast.
 After a discussion of the options, she opted to proceed with lumpectomy.
 Prior to surgery, the patient underwent bracketed magnetic seed localization of known cancer by a team of interventional radiologists.

 In the operating room, the patient was placed in the supine position.
 Preoperative antibiotics were administered, and the left breast and axilla were prepped and draped in the standard surgical fashion.
 The procedure started by infiltrating 1% lidocaine with epinephrine and 0.25% bupivacaine without epinephrine in the breast for local pain control.
-A curvilinear incision was made using a #15 blade knife.
+A curvilinear incision was made using a #15 blade scalpel.
 Flaps were raised in all directions using Bovie electrocautery.
 We grasped the tissue surrounding the RFID tag using two Allis clamps.
-The lumpectomy specimen was then excised using a #15 blade knife.
+The lumpectomy specimen was then excised using a #15 blade scalpel.
 The specimen was sent to breast imaging for confirmation of the presence of the lesion within the specimen.
 We then excised margins in several directions to ensure clean margins.
 Each of the new margins was oriented such that a stitch was placed on the new margin.
 After removing the specimen, the wound was well irrigated and hemostasis was achieved using Bovie electrocautery.
 Hemoclips were left to assist in orienting postoperative radiation.
 The incision was closed using interrupted 3-0 Vicryl and running 4-0 Monocryl sutures.
 There was no unexpected bleeding during the excision of the mass.
 Steri-Strips and a sterile dressing were applied.

 The patient was awakened from anesthesia and brought to the recovery room without incident.
 She was monitored by a team of perioperative nurses following surgery and was discharged the same day.
 She was instructed to resist lifting anything heavier than 10 lbs until she was seen again at her first postoperative visit.
 The patient reported no postoperative complications.
 Upon her return to the Breast Center 3 weeks after surgery, her incision was healing well and she was cleared to resume daily activities.
 We recommended adjuvant whole-breast radiation therapy (WBRT) in the prone position, beginning 4–6 weeks after surgery.
 After radiation, she would consider tamoxifen therapy to reduce the risk of a local recurrence or new primary breast cancer.